zhulik/restic-operator/README.md

 # restic-operator
-A kubernetes operator to manager restic repositories in a declarative manner
+A kubernetes operator to manage [restic](https://restic.net) repositories in a declarative manner.

 ## Getting Started